|FOR SCHOOL/COLLEGE USE ONLY:|

 Fellowships typically provide support, including a stipend and tuition, for four years, with shorter terms for those enrolled in a terminal master's degree program.
 The fellowship recipient is typically supported for two years with no service required or permitted.
 For the other two years, fellowship recipients are required to perform up to 20 hours per week of service as a Teaching Assistant or Research Assistant.
 Competition is for three different classifications of fellowship:

 - Presidential Fellowships are the most prestigious awards.
-Competition is reserved for only the most outstanding candidates.
+Competition is reserved for only the most outstanding candidates, whether domestic or international.

-- University Fellowships are awarded to outstanding incoming graduate students.
+- University Fellowships are awarded to outstanding incoming graduate students, both domestic and international.
 These awards are intended to support students who demonstrate outstanding potential for success in their chosen fields.

 Two highly competitive awards are designed to accelerate the degree completion process by offering significant financial support to promising students.
 Both awards are nonrenewable.
 When application is made, the applicant must acknowledge that, if selected as an award recipient, s/he becomes ineligible for any other funding from Temple University not only during the period of award but beyond as well.
-These grants are awarded once during the Fall semester and once during the Spring semester.
+These grants are awarded once during the Fall term and once during the Spring term.
 The application process requires one application from the student and a second from the department.
+Nominations for Doctoral Dissertation or Master of Fine Arts Project Completion Grants are due in the Graduate School for Spring 2017 on Friday, October 14, 2016, and for Fall 2017 on Friday, March 24, 2017.

 Doctoral Dissertation Completion Grant